the-refinery/baseline/README.md

 ### States

 **States**, as defined by SMACSS, augment and override all other styles.
 At the moment, this group contains only styles that control the display state of an element, whether or not is is hidden `.is-hidden` or is visible `.is-visible`.
-These can be expanded to also contain states such as whether an elment is expanded or collapsed, or if the element is in an error state.
+These can be expanded to also contain states such as whether an element is expanded or collapsed, or if the element is in an error state.

 ## Coding Styles